 A major objective of GOLD is to increase awareness among health care providers and the general public of the significance of COPD symptoms.
 The classification of severity of COPD now includes four stages classified by spirometry-Stage I: Mild COPD; Stage II: Moderate COPD; Stage III: Severe COPD; Stage IV: Very Severe COPD.
 A fifth category - "Stage 0: At Risk," - that appeared in the 2001 report is no longer included as a stage of COPD, as there is incomplete evidence that the individuals who meet the definition of "At Risk" (chronic cough and sputum production, normal spirometry) necessarily progress on to Stage I. Mild COPD.
 Nevertheless, the importance of the public health message that chronic cough and sputum are not normal is unchanged and their presence should trigger a search for underlying cause(s).
-Conversely, significant airflow limitation may develop without chronic cough and sputum production.
-Although COPD is defined on the basis of airflow limitation, in practice the decision to seek medical help (and so permit the diagnosis to be made) is normally determined by the impact of a particular symptom on a patient's lifestyle.
-Thus, COPD may be diagnosed at any stage of the illness.

 Stage I: Mild COPD - Characterized by mild airflow limitation (FEV1/FVC < 0.70; FEV1 80 % predicted).
 Symptoms of chronic cough and sputum production may be present, but not always.
 At this stage, the individual is usually unaware that his or her lung function is abnormal.

-Stage II: Moderate COPD - Characterized by worsening airflow limitation (FEV1/FVC < 0.70; 50% FEV 1 < 80% predicted), with shortness of breath typically developing on exertion and cough and sputum production sometimes also present.
+Stage II: Moderate COPD - Characterized by worsening airflow limitation (FEV1/FVC < 0.70; 50% FEV1 < 80% predicted), with shortness of breath typically developing on exertion and cough and sputum production sometimes also present.
 This is the stage at which patients typically seek medical attention because of chronic respiratory symptoms or an exacerbation of their disease.

-Stage III: Severe COPD - Characterized by further worsening of airflow limitation ( $FEV_1/FVC < 0.70$ ; 30% $FEV_1 < 50\%$ predicted), greater shortness of breath, reduced exercise capacity, fatigue, and repeated exacerbations that almost always have an impact on patients quality of life.
+Stage III: Severe COPD - Characterized by further worsening of airflow limitation ($FEV_1/FVC < 0.70$; 30% $FEV_1 < 50\%$ predicted), greater shortness of breath, reduced exercise capacity, fatigue, and repeated exacerbations that almost always have an impact on patients quality of life.

-Stage IV: Very Severe COPD - Characterized by severe airflow limitation (FEV1/FVC < 0.70: FEV1 < 30% predicted or $FEV_1 < 50\%$ predicted plus the presence of chronic respiratory failure).
+Stage IV: Very Severe COPD - Characterized by severe airflow limitation (FEV1/FVC < 0.70; FEV1 < 30% predicted or $FEV_1 < 50\%$ predicted plus the presence of chronic respiratory failure).
 Respiratory failure is defined as an arterial partial pressure of O2 (PaO2) less than 8.0 kPa (60 mm Hg), with or without arterial partial pressure of CO2 (PaCO2) greater than 6.7 kPa (50 mm Hg) while breathing air at sea level.
 Respiratory failure may also lead to effects on the heart such as cor pulmonale (right heart failure).
 Clinical signs of cor pulmonale include elevation of the jugular venous pressure and pitting ankle edema.
-Patients may have Stage IV: Very Severe COPD even if the $FEV_1$ is > 30% predicted, whenever these complications are present.
+Patients may have Stage IV: Very Severe COPD even if the FEV_1 is > 30% predicted, whenever these complications are present.
 At this stage, quality of life is very appreciably impaired and exacerbations may be life threatening.

-The common statement that only 15-20% of smokers develop clinically significant COPD is misleading.
-A much higher proportion may develop abnormal lung function at some point if they continue to smoke.
-Not all individuals with COPD follow the classical linear course as outlined in the Fletcher and Peto diagram, which is actually the mean of many individual courses.
-Causes of death in patients with COPD are mainly cardiovascular diseases, lung cancer, and, in those with advanced COPD, respiratory failure.
+The common statement that only 15-20% of smokers develop clinically significant COPD is misleading12.
+A much higher proportion may develop abnormal lung function at some point if they continue to smoke13.
+Not all individuals with COPD follow the classical linear course as outlined in the Fletcher and Peto diagram, which is actually the mean of many individual courses14.
+Causes of death in patients with COPD are mainly cardiovascular diseases, lung cancer, and, in those with advanced COPD, respiratory failure15.